fastly/wafefficacy/README.md

         p={{url_encode(ssrf)}}
 ```
 In order to validate tests, Nuclei makes use of something called matchers.
 Matchers allow for flexible comparison of responses that determine whether a test passed or failed.
 However, for our purposes we want to match everything.
 This is because the Nuclei logs include request/response pairs and additional metadata.
 So in our use case, we’ll match every request that doesn’t contain a status code of 1.
 Since 1 is not a valid server response code we’ll never receive that response, and as a result match every request.

-So the final template for ssrf true positive tests will be as followed:
+The complete template will be as followed:

 ```yaml
 id: ssrf-true-positive